 Please find here the pdf files of our various church policies, which the PCC have approved and adopted for our church, as well as our full Safeguarding Policy tenets below.

-St Mary's Safeguarding Officers are: Reader Chris Barnsley (M:07977 756 188) as Parish Safeguarding Officer (with responsibility as Co-ordinator for Safeguarding of Vulnerable Adults; Thelma Sharpe (M:07707 814 280) as Co-ordinator for Safeguarding of Children and Young People), and Jovan Marcetic (0121 354 9499) as Domestic Violence Contact.
+Our Safeguarding Officers are: Chris Barnsley - Parish Safeguarding Officer and Co-ordinator for Safeguarding of Vulnerable Adults; Thelma Sharpe - Co-ordinator for Safeguarding of Children and Young people; and Jovan Marcetic, - Domestic Abuse Contact.
+The church contact number for all safeguarding issues is 07513 015257.
+The Bishop's Safeguarding Officer may be contacted on 07342 993 844 or email: StephH@cofebirmingham.com.

 If you have any questions about this information, please contact the Church Office.
 T: 0121 382 3585, E:firstname.lastname@example.org.